Jon Callas: Career

 He was security privateer at I Could Tell You But Then I'd Have To Kill You and Associates from October 2009 to July 2011.
 He was chief technical officer at Entrust, a provider of identity-based security software, from July 2011 to January 2013.

 He co-founded Silent Circle in 2012 and Blackphone in 2013, and continued to serve as CTO of Silent Circle until April 2016, where he led the development and operations groups, the former of which "produces the apps that manifest Silent Circle's services to its subscribers" and the latter of which "runs the actual services themselves."

 Callas holds patents, or has patents pending, on several systems and methods for erasing media, facilitating secure media access, for secure and transparent electronic communications, for dynamic security operations, for partial message authentication, and for facilitating encryption and decryption operations over an email server.

 Callas's security product designs have won major innovation awards from The Wall Street Journal and others.
 He is one of the primary authors of the DKIM method and a member of the Infosec think tank The Shmoo Group.
-He has served as Adjunct Professor at Indiana University since 2012.
+He has served as adjunct professor at Indiana University since 2012.

 Callas lectured widely about computers and Internet security, and was scheduled to be a speaker at the Oslo Freedom Forum in 2014.
 Callas was selected to be one of two keynote speakers at the 2015 PDF Technical Conference in San Jose, California.

 By May 2016 Callas rejoined Apple.

 Callas appeared on the January 11, 2018 episode of John Wants Answers.

+Callas's employment ended with Apple in December 2018.
+Moving on to work as a Senior Technology Fellow at the American Civil Liberties Union until August 2020.
+He moved on to work as a Director of Public Interest Technology at the Electronic Frontier Foundation (EFF).
+He ended his employment with the EFF in June 2023.
+Callas is currently the founder of Zatik Security (since August 2023) and a Senior Computer Scientist at SRI International (since November 2023).

+Callas is a contributing editor of In Formation, a magazine focused on the impact of tech on society.